 4. Limiting consumption of processed foods and sugar

-5. Adding appropriate supplements to your day to ensure you’re not nutrient deficient (Most of my clients require zinc, magnesium, omega-3, B-complex and chromium – but again every woman is different)
+5. Add appropriate supplements to your day to ensure you’re not nutrient deficient.
+(Most of my clients require zinc, magnesium, omega-3, B-complex and chromium – but again every woman is different).

-6. Giving yourself one hour to chill out every day (bath, walk, music, read, meditate etc)
+6. Give yourself one hour to chill out every day (bath, walk, music, read, meditate etc)

 7. Avoid stress wherever possible and have a go-to method when you can feel yourself getting wound up

-8. Follow a bedtime routine that works for you – same each night, cool room, cool clothing, dark room and deep breathing before you sleep
+8. Follow a bedtime routine that works for you.
+Consider going to bed at the same time each night, have a cool room, cool clothing, dark room and deep breathing before you sleep.

 If you genuinely follow these steps most days of the week you will notice the benefits.
 You are almost guaranteed to feel like you have more energy, your skin and hair will feel healthier.
-Your digestion will also be smoother and most of all your symptoms will reduce, so you can focus on the important things…like LIFE AFTER 40.
+Your digestion will also be smoother and most of all your symptoms will reduce.
+This will enable you to focus on the important things…like LIFE AFTER 40.

 Tips From Our Nutritionist, Samantha Marcus

 What natural solutions can we do to reduce the Hot Flushes and Night Sweats?.

 – the big one ladies is STRESS, having too much stress in your life will elevate not only the hot flushes but the way your body copes with your menopausal symptoms